-The William T. Young Scholarships, which cover full tuition and fees, are currently worth about $120,000 over four years.
+The William T. Young Scholarships, which cover full tuition and fees (but not room and board), are currently worth about $120,000 over four years.

 The following profiles show how receiving the scholarship and spending four years at Transy shaped the lives of Transylvania alumni.
 This is a small sampling of the hundreds who’ve used the scholarship program as a springboard for exciting, meaningful careers.

 Transylvania University admits students regardless of age, race, color, ethnicity, religion, gender, sexual orientation, disability, veteran status, national origin, or any other classification protected by federal or state law or local ordinance.